Skip to main content

 Read more about the userSignupFields object in the API Reference.

-Keep in mind, that these field names need to exist on the userEntity you defined in your main.wasp file e.g. address needs to be a field on the User entity.
+Keep in mind, that these field names need to exist on the userEntity you defined in your main.wasp file e.g. address needs to be a field on the User entity you defined in the schema.prisma file.

 The field function will receive the data sent from the client and it needs to return the value that will be saved into the database.
 If the field is invalid, the function should throw an error.